The Only Costa Rica Packing Guide You’ll Ever Need (Especially for Women)

 Click here to see our One Week Guide to Costa Rica

 With so many beautiful beaches and natural hot springs, swimwear is a must.
 I had 3 swimsuits on my Costa Rica packing list because we wore them daily.
+Here are some cute swimsuit options for your Costa Rica packing for women.

-• Swimsuits (consider bringing more than one)
+• Swimsuits (consider bringing more than one when packing for a Costa Rica beach vacation)

 • Cover-ups or sarongs for beach days